Netherlands hoping to end World Cup winless streak

 After the mouth-watering opener against Spain — arguably the most-anticipated match of the first round — the Netherlands goes to Porto Alegre to face Australia and finishes group play against Chile in Sao Paulo.

 The tournament is Van Gaal’s international swan song.
-He announced months ago he was leaving the national team after the World Cup and will be replaced by another veteran, Guus Hiddink.
+He has already announced his retirement from the national team after the World Cup and will be replaced by another veteran, Guus Hiddink.

 Van Gaal succeeded Bert van Marwijk after the Dutch crashed out of the 2012 European Championship without winning a single point in group play.
 He immediately set about rebuilding the team and seeking to play more attractive attacking football.